jorgecarleitao/pyglet-gui/docs/viewer.rst

         def reset_size(self, reset_parent=True):
             width, height = self.compute_size()

-            # we only reset the parent if we change size
+            # if out size changes
-            changed = False
             if self.width != width or self.height != height:
                 self.width, self.height = width, height

-                changed = True
+                # This will eventually call our layout
+                if reset_parent:
+                    self.parent.reset_size(reset_parent)
+            # else, the parent is never affected and thus we layout.
+            else:
                 self.layout()
-            # we only reset parent if the parent exists and
-            # the flag to reset it is set.
-            if changed and reset_parent:
-                self.parent.reset_size(reset_parent)

     .. method:: reset_size

         :param reset_parent: A boolean, see below.

-        The case reset_parent=False updates the viewer size and lays out its graphics.
+        The case reset_parent=False updates the viewer size and :meth:`layout` if the size changed.
 This call is what we call a top-down draw: it is called when it was the parent's initiative to reset_size of the viewer.

-        The reset_parent=True does the same and, if the size changes, it calls the parent's reset_size.
+        The reset_parent=True does the same but, if the size changes, it also calls the parent's reset_size.
 This call is the bottom-up draw: the child decided to trigger a reset_size.

         In the button-up, the parent will re-calculate its own size, and calls reset_size of all children, with flag